bmeurant/technical-docs/software-architecture/system-design-patterns/background-jobs.md

 ### 1. Polling

-The client application periodically polls a status endpoint or a database value to check if the job is complete.
+The client application periodically polls a status endpoint or a [[software-architecture/databases/|database]] value to check if the job is complete.

 ```mermaid
 sequenceDiagram